Shockley–Queisser limit: Frequency-dependent absorption

 where J_{sc} is the short-circuit current, A is the thickness dependent absorbance of the material, J_{ph} is the AM1.5 solar energy flux, and ω is the frequency of light.

 Exceeding the limit

 Breakdown of the causes for the Shockley–Queisser limit.
 The black height is energy that can be extracted as useful electrical power (the Shockley–Queisser efficiency limit); the pink height is energy of below-bandgap photons; the green height is energy lost when hot photogenerated electrons and holes relax to the band edges; the blue height is energy lost in the tradeoff between low radiative recombination versus high operating voltage.
 Designs that exceed the Shockley–Queisser limit work by overcoming one or more of these three loss processes.

-It is important to note that the analysis of Shockley and Queisser was based on the following assumptions:
+The analysis of Shockley and Queisser was based on the following assumptions: